Panthers release S Reid, reportedly add WR Roberts

 Reid has collected 519 tackles, 6.0 sacks and 11 interceptions in 99 career games with the San Francisco 49ers (2013-17) and Panthers.
 He was a Pro Bowl selection during his rookie season of 2013.
 The move regarding Reid comes one day after the Panthers signed free safety Tre Boston to a three-year, $18.5 million extension and reportedly signed former Browns defensive back Juston Burris to a two-year, $8 million deal.

-Also on Wednesday, the Panthers agreed to sign free agent wideout Seth Roberts on a one-year deal, according to multiple reports.
+Also on Wednesday, the Panthers agreed to sign free agent wideout Seth Roberts on a one-year deal, according to multiple reports, and guard John Miller on a one-year, $4 million deal, per his agent Drew Rosenhaus.
 Roberts, 29, spent last year with the Baltimore Ravens, catching 21 passes for 271 yards and two touchdowns.

 Roberts spent the first four years of his career with the Oakland Raiders, catching at least 32 passes for at least 397 yards in each year while totaling 13 touchdowns.
-He has just five scores over the last three seasons after catching five each in 2015 and 2016. --Field Level Media
+He has just five scores over the last three seasons after catching five each in 2015 and 2016.
+Miller, 26, was released earlier Wednesday by the Cincinnati Bengals, one year into a three-year, $16.5 million contract.
+He started 13 games for Cincinnati last year after starting 47 over his first four NFL seasons, all with the Buffalo Bills.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)